lucassihh/svelte-ui-blocks/README.md

 ### A collection of beautifully crafted Svelte Shadcn & Tailwind CSS Marketing blocks.

-- This is a Fork from [Svelte Efferd](https://github.com/SikandarJODD/sv-efferd)
+This is a Fork from [Svelte Efferd](https://github.com/SikandarJODD/sv-efferd)
-  - Thanks **SikandarJODD - Sikandar Bhide**

-improvements
+I made some modifications.

 - [x] - Fix CodePreview
 - [x] - Add Mobile Sidebar